williamahdevine/cache-run/README.md

 ## Installation Notes

-Only the included apk is reuired to run
+Only the included apk is reuired to run.

 **Note:** The submitted version of CacheRun will feature coupons in the collection radius of the Goldberg Computer Science building.
 If testing/marking is performed elsewhere, [simply update the emulator's location](https://developer.android.com/studio/run/emulator#extended) or update the latitude and longitude of coupons in the code: